|FFP1505||Fire Prevention Practices|

 |FFP2610||Fire Investigation I|

 This course is designed to enhance the fire investigator's ability to detect and determine the origin and cause of a fire.
 Specific topics include fire behavior review, investigator ethics, building construction, ignition sources, reading fire patterns and scene re-construction.
 Special topics include electrical fire investigation, woodland fires, vehicle fires, mobile home fires, RV, boat and ship fires.
-This course is required for the Basic Fire Investigator, Senior Fire Safety Inspector and Fire Officer II certifications.
+This course is recommended for the U.S. Fire Administration Higher Education (FESHE) degree.
+This course is required for the Fire Investigator I and Fire Safety Inspector II certifications.

 |FFP2706||Public Information Officer|

 This course prepares the student to serve effectively as an organizational spokesperson according to the current practices in the profession of public relations and includes numerous examples from the fire service.
 Particular emphasis will focus on case studies in crisis communications and the role of the Public Information Officer in Incident Command.
-This course is an elective for the Fire Safety Inspector II and Fire Officer II certifications through the Florida State Fire College.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.
+This course is an elective for the Fire Safety Inspector II certification.

 |FFP2741||Fire Service Course Design|

 This course studies the planning, development, implementation and evaluation of fire service training programs.
 Emphasis is on course and program design.
 The focus will be on the development of training objectives, multimedia presentations and evaluation of learning which will be discussed within the program.
-This course is required for the Florida Fire Officer II certification.
+This course is required for the Florida Instructor II and Fire Officer II certifications.

 |FFP2770||Legal and Ethical Issues for the Fire Service|

 This course deals with the entire spectrum of issues facing fire service leaders.
 The course will address labor relations, human rights and diversity, conflict of interest and frameworks for ethical decision-making.
-This course is required for the Fire Safety Inspector II certification.
-This course must be completed with a grade of 70 percent "C" or higher to receive credit.
+This course is recommended for the U.S. Fire Administration Higher Education (FESHE) degree.
+This course is required for the Florida Fire Officer III certification.

 |FFP2780||Fire Department Administration I|